 You know that feeling after waking up from a strange dream…those few seconds of disoriented, uneasy confusion?
 Having to parse reality from your mind’s own creations?
-The finale of Twin Peaks: The Return has managed to pinpoint that feeling and make it last indefinitely.
+Welp, the finale of Twin Peaks: The Return has managed to pinpoint that feeling and make it last indefinitely.

 Man…David Lynch and Mark Frost really made me think we were getting a neatly packaged resolution with Parts 16 and 17, then just shattered everything to pieces with Part 18.
 I still have no idea what to think, and my new favorite pastime is reading all the speculation in the Twin Peaks subreddit.
 (I think it’s safe to say that there’s enough material to fuel discussions for at least the next 25 years.)